ezggfawiq/Serverspace/README.md

 **Note:** Activate the promo code before replenishing your balance in the same project where the promo code was applied.

-Currently Serverspace no promo code, latest Serverspace latest preferential activities, please visit: [Serverspace 's official website] (https://serverspace.io/ref/598503) to view.
+Currently Serverspace no promo code, latest Serverspace latest preferential activities, please visit:[Serverspace's official website](https://serverspace.io/ref/598503) to view.

 ## Serverspace Review
 ### User Reviews and Feedback